 - Make an appointment with the CMNS department advisor for your major or minor.
 The advisor will explain major/minor requirements and will help you assess whether or not the major is right for you.

 - Complete and sign a change of major form at this meeting.

 - Submit the signed form to the CMNS Student Services Office as an email attachment to firstname.lastname@example.org.
-Your request will be approved/processed in 24-48 hours, and become effective in the subsequent academic semester.
+Your request will be reviewed within ten business days and become effective in the subsequent academic semester.
 A major change is not complete until the CMNS Dean's Office has approved it.

 - Requests to add a major or minor will be denied if the request requires Dean's exception(s) to policy - for example, if the major would require the student to exceed the attempted course or repeat credit limits.
 Students whose major request is denied will be notified by email.